brainstormforce/custom-typekit-fonts/README.md

 7. Select any Typekit font from Beaver Builder Theme Customizer

 ## Changelog ##

+### v1.0.11 ###
+- Improvement: Allow whitelabel settings to be setup from using constants when using Astra Pro.

 ### v1.0.10 ###
 - Fix: Remove typekit font from the Astra Theme's google fonts URL.